-Method Description In- Memo ry Math.abs(number) ath.abs(number) Returns the absolute value of the passed number ~ Math.sqrt(number) er) Returns the square root of the passed number ~ Math.cos(number) Returns the cosine of the passed number ~ Math.sin(number) Returns the absolute value of the passed number ~ ~ Math.tan(number) Returns the tangent of the passed number ~ ~ Math.acos(number) Returns the arc cosine of the passed number ~ ~ Math.asin(number) Returns the arc sine of the passed number ~ ~ Math.atan(number) Returns the arc tangent of the passed number ~ ~ Math.ceil(number) Returns the ceiling of the passed number ~ ~ Math.exp(number) Returns the exponent of the passed number ~ ~ Math.floor(number) Returns the floor of the passed number ~ ~ Math.log(number) Returns the log(base e) of the passed number ~ ✓ Math.toDegrees(num ber) Returns the degrees of the passed radians value × ~ Math.toRadians(num ber) Returns the radians of the passed degrees value ~ Math.power(number, power) Returns the passed number to the specified power × JDOHelper.getObjectI d(object) Returns the object identity of the passed persistent object ~ ~ JDOHelper.getVersion (object) Returns the version of the passed persistent object ~ ~ SQL_rollup({object}) ect}) Perform a rollup operation over the results.
-Only for some RDBMS e.g DB2, MSSQL, Oracle × SQL_cube({object}) Perform a cube operation over the results.
-Only for some RDBMS e.g DB2, MSSQL, Oracle × SQL_boolean({sql}) Embed the provided SQL and return a boolean result.
-Only on RDBMS × SQL_numeric({sql}) Embed the provided SQL and return a numeric result.
+Method Description Stand ard In- Memo ry Math.abs(number) Returns the absolute value of the passed number ~ ~ Math.sqrt(number) Returns the square root of the passed number ~ ~ Math.cos(number) Returns the cosine of the passed number ~ ~ Math.sin(number) Returns the absolute value of the passed number ~ ~ Math.tan(number) Returns the tangent of the passed number ~ ~ Math.acos(number) Returns the arc cosine of the passed number ~ ~ Math.asin(number) Returns the arc sine of the passed number ~ ~ Math.atan(number) Returns the arc tangent of the passed number ~ ~ Math.ceil(number) Returns the ceiling of the passed number ~ ~ Math.exp(number) Returns the exponent of the passed number ~ ~ Math.floor(number) Returns the floor of the passed number ~ ~ Math.log(number) Returns the log(base e) of the passed number ~ ~ Math.round(number) Returns the rounded value of the passed number × × Math.toDegrees(num ber) Returns the degrees of the passed radians value × ~ Math.toRadians(num ber) Returns the radians of the passed degrees value × ~ Math.power(number, power) Returns the passed number to the specified power × × JDOHelper.getObjectI d(object) Returns the object identity of the passed persistent object ~ ~ JDOHelper.getVersion (object) Returns the version of the passed persistent object ~ ~ SQL_rollup({object}) Perform a rollup operation over the results.
+Only for some RDBMS e.g DB2, MSSQL, Oracle × × SQL_cube({object}) Perform a cube operation over the results.
+Only for some RDBMS e.g DB2, MSSQL, Oracle × × SQL_boolean({sql}) Embed the provided SQL and return a boolean result.
+Only on RDBMS × × SQL_numeric({sql}) Embed the provided SQL and return a numeric result.
 Only on RDBMS × ×

-GeoSpatial Methods
+Geospatial Methods